MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 ## Deploy the Java app

 Now that you enabled CI/CD, modifying the source code creates and runs builds and releases automatically.
-To create and run a new release manually.
+You can also create and run releases manually.

 1. Select **Create release** at the upper right on the pipeline page.